Janouk Kelderman

-Janouk Kelderman (born 7 May 1991 in Doetinchem) is a Dutch actor, singer and television presenter.
+Janouk Kelderman (born 7 May 1991 in Doetinchem) is a Dutch actress, singer and television presenter.

 Career

 Television

 While looking for an internship in 2013, Kelderman started working as Keet!, a presenter on RTL Telekids.
 She left the role in 2017, citing a desire to focus on other projects.

 She started working as a presenter on NTR's Het klokhuis in 2017.

 Following the cancellation of the Eurovision Song Contest 2020 due to the COVID-19 pandemic, Kelderman was selected as the host of Eurovision Song Celebration 2020 on the contest's YouTube channel, as a replacement for the semi-finals featuring all 41 songs in a non-competitive format.

 Film

 Kelderman's début in a feature-length film came in 2015, when she starred as Keet in Keet & Koen en de Speurtocht naar Bassie & Adriaan.